Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Glock Front Sight Install

-Then take the nylon punch and hammer and start hammering down on the old plastic sight.
+Take your nylon punch and hammer and start hammering down on the rear sight.
+I prefer to hammer towards the base of the rear sight.

 Glock Rear Sight Removal Nylon Punch